 Psychological Counselling sessions in English for expats.
 Practice is located at the heart of Colonia Condesa, Mexico City, a trendy neighborhood.

-This is what I do in a nutshell:
+This is what we do in a nutshell:

-I help my clients feel better.
+We help our clients feel better again.
 I help them feel better about themselves and about their lives.
-For me, this is not a mere "job", but what I was meant to do, and I feel most thankful for sharing this path with so many brave people from around the world.
+For me, this is not a mere “job”, but what I was meant to do, and I feel most thankful for sharing this path with so many brave people from around the world.

 Too many expatriates seek psychotherapy thinking maybe there’s something wrong with them, specially when living in a foreign country.
 If there is no concrete experience in the individual to counterbalance that belief (and others related to it), it will remain influencing how they feel and behave, both in their personal and professional areas.

 - What I help my clients achieve is a greater clarity about who they are, and that’s something they can use for the rest of their lives:

-I learned ways to understand what’s really going on with me, what the real reason is that certain situations affect me deeply, and this almost inevitably reveals what I should do next.
+I learned ways to understand what’s really going on with me, what the real reason is that certain situations affect me deeply, and this almost inevitably reveals what I should do next.– Tamara, 30 yo, Armenia

 Achieving this level of clarity is priceless, and using it to confidently make a decision is like finding inner fuel for an engine that propels me forward to present and future, and away from obsession, confusion and depression that kept me stuck in the past.